 Hair conditioners are a miracle product for unruly, dehydrated hair.
-They make it easier to comb out the hair post-shower, smoothing appearance, detangling strands, increasing shine, and combatting dryness.
+They make combing the hair post-shower easier, smoothing appearance, detangling strands, increasing shine, and combating dryness.
 By making strands more manageable, conditioners can help make hair easier to style, reducing breakage and split ends.

 How do I properly use a hair conditioner for best results?

-After shampooing, you should apply a conditioner formulated to address your hair concerns liberally to wet (not soaking) hair - if your hair is too wet, it could reduce the effectiveness of your conditioner.
-The general recommendation is to use a conditioner each time you shampoo, but if you find your hair gets greasy or flat, condition less often.
+After shampooing, you should apply a conditioner formulated to address your hair concerns liberally to wet (not soaking) hair.
+If your hair is too wet, it could reduce the effectiveness of your conditioner.
+The general recommendation is to use a conditioner each time you shampoo, but if your hair gets greasy or flat, condition less often.
 Those with fine hair should also be mindful and look at the ingredient list of their perspective conditioner.

 Use the amount of conditioner recommended on the bottle and distribute evenly throughout the midshaft to the hair ends.
 Run your fingers or a wide-tooth comb through your hair to help work it in.
 Let it sit for 2 - 4 minutes before rinsing thoroughly with cool water.

 What is the best shampoo for women with hair loss?